apache/druid/docs/api-reference/supervisor-api.md

 <code className="postAPI">POST</code> `/druid/indexer/v1/supervisor/{supervisorId}/resume`

 Resumes indexing tasks for a Supervisor.
-Returns an updated Supervisor spec with the `suspended` property set to `false`.
+Returns an updated supervisor spec with the `suspended` property set to `false`.

 #### Responses